karlmdavis/justdavis-karl/content/blog/drafts/2015-06-14-rebuilding_trust_in_software_project_estimation.md

 ## The Cycle of Estimation Despair

-I think almost every coder has the following conversation at some point early in their career:
+I think almost every coder has had the following conversation at some point early in their career:

 > Marty the Manager: "We need an estimate for when Project Foo will be completed."
 >